circuitnederland/registrationform/cyclos_configuration/scripts/direct_debits/README.md

 ## Member Product

 - [General] Records: Set the new Incasso record to 'Enable'.
+- [General] Custom operations: Enable the five new Record operations for managing directDebit user records.

-## Administrator
+## Network Administrators Group

 - [System] System records: Set the new Incassobestand record to 'View'.
 - [System] Run system custom operations: Enable the 'Download PAIN.008 incassobestand' custom operation.
+- [User data] User records: Set the new Incasso record to 'View'.

+## Financial Administrators Group

+- [System] System records: Set the new Incassobestand record to 'View'.
+- [System] Run system custom operations: Enable the 'Download PAIN.008 incassobestand' custom operation.
+- [User management] Run custom operations over users: Enable the five new Record operations for managing directDebit user records.
-- [User data] User records: Set the new Incasso record to 'View' and only the fields 'Status' and 'Comment' to 'Edit'.
+- [User data] User records: Set the new Incasso record to 'View'.